radzikow/users-app/README.md

 ```
 8. Go to http://localhost:4200/

-That's it.
 Now you can register a new user and login with typed in credentials.

+## API routes

+ Get all users:
+`GET api/users/all`

+Generate 100 new random users:
+`GET api/users/generate`

+Get user by id:
+`GET api/users/{id}`

+Registr a new user (step 1/2 of registration)
+`POST api/users/register`

+Register lecturer (step 2/2 of registration)
+`POST api/users/register-lecturer`

+Register administrative (step 2/2 of registration)
+`POST api/users/register-administrative`

+Login user
+`POST api/users/login`